hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_whitelist_ip', 'my_hcap_whitelist_ip', 10, 2 );
 `

-= How to change the appearance of the admin menu? =
+= How do I change the appearance of the admin menu? =

-Starting from 4.1.0, the admin menu was moved to the toplevel with subpages.
-You may ewant to return it back to the previous location in the admin Settings section, or tweak the appearance.
+Starting from 4.1.0, the admin menu was moved to the top level with subpages.

+You can customize this by returning it to the previous location in the admin Settings section, or tweak its appearance.

-You can use the following filter:
+To do this, use the following filter:

 `
 /**